6 Data Setup for Modeling

 1. Partition the dataset and validate the split.

-We illustrate the train–test split using R and the liver package.
-We return to the churn dataset introduced in Chapter 4.3, where the goal is to predict customer churn using machine learning models (discussed in the next chapter).
+We illustrate the train-test split using R and the liver package.
+We return to the churn dataset introduced in Chapter 4.3, where the goal is to predict customer churn using machine learning models, beginning in Chapter 7.
 We load the dataset as follows:

-Note that this dataset is relatively clean.
-A small number of entries in the education, income, and marital features are recorded as "unknown".
-For simplicity in this section, we treat "unknown" as a valid category rather than converting it to a missing value.
-The focus here is solely on data partitioning; preprocessing steps will be addressed later in the chapter.
+The dataset is relatively clean.
+A small number of observations in the variables education, income, and marital are recorded as "unknown".
+For simplicity, we treat "unknown" here as a valid category rather than converting it to a missing value.
+At this stage, our focus is not yet on feature preparation, but on how to partition the data appropriately for model development and evaluation.

-There are several ways to perform a train–test split in R, including functions from packages such as rsample or caret, or by writing custom sampling code in base R. In this book, we use the partition() function from the liver package because it provides a simple and consistent interface used throughout the modeling chapters.
+There are several ways to perform a train-test split in R, including functions from packages such as rsample or caret, as well as custom code written in base R. In this book, we use the partition() function from the liver package because it provides a simple and consistent interface that we will use throughout the modeling chapters.

 set.seed(42)